Designing Moir\'e Patterns by Strain: Geometrical properties of strained moir e patterns

 The strain tensor due to shear forces applied perpendicularly to an angle direction $\varphi$ is given by

-where $\epsilon_{xy} = \epsilon_{yx} = \epsilon_{s}$ is the shear strain magnitude.
+where $\epsilon_{xy}=\epsilon_{s}$ is the shear strain magnitude.
 For a twisted bilayer lattice, this leads to the transformation

 The second term implies that the combined effect of twist and shear strain can change the geometry of the moir\'e patterns, similar to the effect of uniaxial heterostrain.
 The main difference lies in how the distortion of each honeycomb lattice gives rise to a particular moir\'e geometry.
 Thus, although the moir\'e patterns for different strain types may appear similar, their electronic properties can be substantially different (cf. Fig.~\ref{fig:HexaBands}).
-In particular, shear forces can also lead to a critical case in which the moir\'e vectors become collinear.
-This occurs when the determinant of the transformation given by Eq.~\eqref{eq:Fshear} vanishes, which implies

-independently of the shear angle $\varphi$.
-This critical shear strain is $\sim\sqrt{\nu}\simeq0.4$ times smaller than the one required for the case of uniaxial heterostrain.

-An interesting situation occurs in the case of pure shear forces without a twist angle, where Eq.~\eqref{eq:Fshear} reduces to $\mathbf{F}=\epsilon_{s}^{2}\mathbf{1}$.
-This transformation acts as in the twisted non-strain case, where $\mathbf{F}=4\sin^{2}\left(\theta/2\right)\mathbf{1}$, with the resulting moir\'e pattern being always hexagonal.
-This means that one can form moir\'e patterns without any twist between the layers, just by applying opposite shear forces in each lattice, thus opening the possibility of engineering superlattice heterostructures purely by strain (cf. Fig~\ref{fig:TwistShearBiaxial}b).
+An interesting situation occurs in the case of pure shear forces without a twist angle, where Eq.~\eqref{eq:Fshear} reduces to $\mathbf{F}=\epsilon_{s}^{2}\mathbb{I}$.
+This transformation acts as in the twisted non-strain case, where $\mathbf{F}=4\sin^{2}\left(\theta/2\right)\mathbb{I}$, with the resulting moir\'e pattern being always hexagonal.
+This means that one can form hexagonal moir\'e patterns without any twist between the layers, just by applying opposite shear forces in each lattice, thus opening the possibility of engineering superlattice heterostructures purely by strain (cf. Fig~\ref{fig:TwistShearBiaxial}b).
 The shear angle $\varphi$ only changes the orientation of the moir\'e pattern.
-Interestingly, the moir\'e superlattice with pure shear strain can have the same periodicity as that of TBG with twist angle $\theta$ if the strain magnitude satisfy
+Interestingly, the moir\'e superlattice with pure shear strain can have the same periodicity as that of TBG with twist angle $\theta_{eq}$ if the strain magnitude satisfies

-For example, a strain magnitude $\epsilon_{s}\sim1.8\%$ yields a moiré periodicity $L \sim 13.4$ nm, corresponding to an equivalent twist angle $\theta \sim 1.05^{\circ}$.
+For example, a strain magnitude $\epsilon_{s}\sim1.8\%$ yields a moiré periodicity $L \sim 13.4$ nm, corresponding to an equivalent twist angle $\theta_{eq} \sim 1.05^{\circ}$.